vijit-kala/vijit-kala/README.md

 - 🌱 I’m currently learning - `DSA & Full-stack Development`.
 - 👯 Open to Collaborate on Web and UI/UX Development.
 - 💼 Actively Seeking internship opportunities.
-- ⚡ Hobbies: I like to solve problems and if I'm not solving problems you'll find me watching anime or reading books/manga :P.
+- ⚡ Hobbies: I like to solve problems using math or code and if I'm not solving problems you'll find me studying astronomy, watching anime or reading books/manga :P.
 - 💬 Fun fact: A programmer is not a PC repairman.

 <br/>